ececmk/redux-basics/README.md

 Here is one very important rule: Components never directly manipulate the data stored in the store.
 Instead, we use a concept called reducers.
 We have to set up a reducer function, which is responsible for mutating the stored data.

 !!!
 "Reducer functions" are a general concept and not a useReducer() hook.
 Reducer functions are functions that take some input, transform that input, and output a new result.

+## How do we connect components and reducer function?

+We have a third concept here: Actions.
+Components dispatch actions, meaning that they trigger certain actions.
+An action is simply a JavaScript object that describes the type of operation that the reducer should perform.
+Redux forwards the action to the reducer, reads the description of the desired operation, and performs the operation specified by the reducer.

+So, components dispatch actions which describe what should be done but don't perform the operation directly.
+These actions are forwarded to the reducer, which carries out the desired operation and produces a new state that effectively replaces the existing state in the Central Data Store.
+When the state in that data store is updated, subscribing components are notified so that they can update their UI.